rpolicastro/sequence_color_maps/README.md

 ### Cloning Repository

-To get started, you must first clone the RNAseq automation repository.
+To get started, you must first clone the Sequence Color Map repository.
 Navigate to a directory you would like to clone the repo to and enter
 ```
 https://github.com/rpolicastro/sequence_color_maps.git